 “Yes, you are right, but I have to stay.
 He doesn’t know about our daughter.
 It is me he wants.
 If we run, he will catch us, and then he will have her as well,” she swallowed.
 Her voice a calm, warm breeze in a storm of destruction.
 “John, you must take her and run.
 You must leave me behind.”

-John rushed to Ember’s side, shaking his head.
+I rushed to Ember’s side, shaking my head.
 “No… I cannot leave you here, Ember.
 I will not…”

 “Yes, you must…”